New Circuits

 Cusco - KM 96 - Ayapata - Phuyupatamarca, Wiñay Wayna, Inti Punku, Machu Picchu

-Travel Style Adventure, Trek
+Adventure, Trek

-Difficulty Challenging
+Challenging

-Group size Min 2 - Max 8
+Min 2 - Max 8

 This journey is a bucket-list experience for many, offering much more than just a trek.
 It’s an exploration into the heart of Peru’s cultural and historical heritage.

 As we begin our Inca Trail tour, the anticipation and excitement will be palpable.
 Our path starts at Km 82, the traditional starting point of the Inca Trail.
-Here, we will take our first steps on this historic path, following in the footsteps of the Incas.
+Here, take our first steps on this historic path, following in the footsteps of the Incas.

-Throughout our trek to Machu Picchu, we will delve into the heart of Inca culture.
+Throughout our trek to Machu Picchu, delve into the heart of Inca culture.
 We will be exploring well-preserved ruins that offer a glimpse into the past.
 Each Inca site we visit tells a story, contributing to our understanding of this remarkable civilization.

 As we approach Machu Picchu, the excitement will build.
 The final day of our journey culminates in an awe-inspiring guided tour of the ruins of Machu Picchu, where history and landscape converge in perfect harmony.
 This guided tour will not only reveal the secrets of this ancient wonder but also provide opportunities for personal exploration and reflection.